naungsoe/lms/lms/lms-web/src/main/webapp/static/bower_components/web-animations-js/CONTRIBUTING.md

 1. `git submodule update --init --recursive` (Necessary for running tests.)
 1. Install [node](https://nodejs.org/en/) and make sure `npm` is in your $PATH
 1. Run `npm install` in the respository to pull in development dependencies.
-1. Run `npm install -g grunt-cli` to get the build tools for the command line.
+1. Run `npm install -g grunt-cli` to get the build tools for the patch line.

 ### Contributing